 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 | @Controller @RequestMapping("/dashboard") public class DashboardController { private final DashboardService dashboardService; public DashboardController(DashboardService dashboardService) { this.dashboardService = dashboardService; } @GetMapping public String getDashboardView(Model model) { model.addAttribute("user", "Duke"); model.addAttribute("analyticsGraph", dashboardService.getAnalyticsGraphData()); model.addAttribute("quickNote", new QuickNote()); return "dashboard"; } } |

-Fortunately MockMvc
+Fortunately, MockMvc

-provides verification mechanisms for this.
+provides verification mechanisms for these kinds of endpoints, too:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 | @WebMvcTest(DashboardController.class) class DashboardControllerTest { @Autowired private MockMvc mockMvc; @MockBean private DashboardService dashboardService; @Test public void shouldReturnViewWithPrefilledData() throws Exception { when(dashboardService.getAnalyticsGraphData()).thenReturn(new Integer[]{13, 42}); this.mockMvc .perform(get("/dashboard")) .andExpect(status().isOk()) .andExpect(view().name("dashboard")) .andExpect(model().attribute("user", "Duke")) .andExpect(model().attribute("analyticsGraph", Matchers.arrayContaining(13, 42))) .andExpect(model().attributeExists("quickNote")); } } |